lavanet/lava/x/spec/README.md

 	ExtraComputeUnits uint64        // not used
-	Category          SpecCategory  // defines the property of the api BlockParsing      BlockParser   // specify how to parse the block from the api request TimeoutMs         uint64        // specifies the timeout expected for the api }
+	Category          SpecCategory  // defines the property of the api BlockParsing      BlockParser   // specify how to parse the block from the api request TimeoutMs         uint64        // specifies the timeout expected for the api (mseconds) }
 ```